Anxiety, resignation in Beirut as residents worry about an Israeli attack

 Beirut, Lebanon — Jad Barazi’s roommates nowadays keep their windows open.
 Not for the air — but so they won’t shatter from a sudden blast.

-Working on her laptop in a cafe in Hamra, a bustling Beirut neighbourhood, the 27-year-old entrepreneur said she is coping with anxiety in anticipation of a possible Israeli attack on the city.
+Working on her laptop in a cafe in Hamra, a bustling Beirut neighbourhood, the 27-year-old entrepreneur said she is coping with anxiety in anticipation of a possible large-scale Israeli attack on the city.
 Since moving to Lebanon more than a year ago, the French-Lebanese national says she has gradually grown accustomed to living in a country locked in a low-scale conflict with Israel.

 Keep readinglist of 3 items